hahn2014/pms-admin/README.md

 - **File System Access**: Configure the backend to interact with the NAS file system for file operations (upload, download, etc.).
 There are existing limits and restrictions for my own personal use that some may want removed or loosened.
 See `file-explorer.js` for localized restrictions.
 - **Chart.js Integration**: Ensure the `stats.js` page loads nas data to your liking. this is built off my file structure and pre-existing python scripts (included) and explained.
 - **Responsive Design**: Test the application on various devices to ensure the responsive design works as expected.
-- **User Registration**: As I personally plan to have minimal user activity, registration is an unnecessary risk for me, though is a necessary feature to inject into the users.db credentials database.
-Registration logic can be found within `server.js` from the `/api/register` call.
+- **User Registration**: As I personally plan to have minimal user activity, registration is an unnecessary risk for me.
+Although it is a necessary feature to inject into the users.db credentials database, so registration logic can be found within `server.js` from the `/api/register` call.

 ## Directory Structure
+> [!CAUTION]
+> Ensure your file structure for the server is set up like the following or be sure to modify HTML files with the refactored file structure.
 ```
 pms-admin/
 ├── include/